-To browse for data submitted to WDRCG, please visit http://ebas.nilu.no, then select "GAW-WDCRG" in the "Framework" filter on the top left.
+To browse for data submitted to WDCRG, please visit http://ebas.nilu.no, then select “GAW-WDCRG” in the “Framework” filter on the top left.
 Please note that data submitted to WDCRG appear in the database with some delay, since the processing of files, quality checks etc takes weeks to months.
-Note also that historic time series so far only partly has been transferred and made available in GAW-WDCGG, so data users are also encouraged to consider the data holdings of WDCGG, to get a complete overview of the data available.
+Note also that historic time series previously submitted to WDCGG are only partly available in EBAS.
+For access to these data, please contact us by e-mail and we will provide the data directly.

 GAW-WDCRG utilize the EBAS data infrastructure at NILU, and the procedures and formats etc follow the same approach as for GAW-WDCA, EMEP and ACTRIS (the old formats used for submission to GAW-WDCGG are not valid).